CenturyLinkCloud/PublicKB/Cloud Application Manager/Deploying Anywhere/using-the-vmware-vcenter-private-datacenter.md

 4. Right-click the script and click **Run PowerShell**.

-### Registering Your vCenter in Cloud Application Manager
+### Registering a vCenter provider in Cloud Application Manager

 In order to deploy to a vCenter private datacenter, you must first provide information to connect.
 Currently, Cloud Application Manager only supports the vCenter API for vSphere.

 **Steps**

 1. In Cloud Application Manager, click **Providers** > **New Provider**.

 2. Select **VMware vSphere**.